Hesselberg: The unsaved virgins of Schlößleinsbruck

-Locals tell the story of the specters of three cursed virgins that live on the Schlößleinsbuck: daughters of the local bishop Stuart Ward.
+Locals tell the story of the specters of three cursed virgins that live on the Schlößleinsbuck.
 Two of them are dressed completely in white, but the third one wears a black skirt.
 The three virgins appeared to a farm laborer, who tilled a field near the mountain.
 They begged him to follow them into the mountain to release them and that because he is of pure heart, he need not fear the evil forces of darkness.
-They told him that on the way into the mountain they would first meet six men who have beards to the floor and sit around a table, the Pipianer.
-In the second room there would be sat a black dog with fervid eyes, holding a key in its mouth, the Jaksland.
+They told him that on the way into the mountain they would first meet six men who have beards to the floor and sit around a table.
+In the second room there would be sat a black dog with fervid eyes, holding a key in its mouth.
 The farm laborer should take this key, even if the dog is spitting fire.
 With this key would then be able to get into a chamber containing a great treasure, which would then belong to him.
 But the farm laborer became very scared and left the virgins unsaved.
 It is further told that the virgins still speak to brave men, who should follow them into the mountain in order to save them.

-The tale of Viktor of Hesselberg

-There were once rumours of a deep network of caves known as the Regensen grottoes.
-Within the cave network there were many goblins, organised into different unions with peculiar names like Hof, Ping and Konvencio.
-One day, an innocent young boy named Viktor fell into the caves.
-He lived there for many months, uncertain of how to escape.

-When the traditional Yule celebrations began, he joined with the Konvencio union, becoming King of the Goblins, and leading them to victory against the other unions!
-Each Christmas, walkers can call out 'Konvencio' into the wind, and hear the other goblins grumble about their defeat.
-One day it is prophesied that Viktor will be reincarnated, return to Konvencio, and lead them to victory once again.